robcharlwood/django-mothertongue/README.txt

+## This package is now deprecated and no longer actively maintained.
+Package will remain here for archive purposes and to ensure that anybody still running this code will be able to access the master fork.

 This light-weight translation application is designed to simplify the process of creating multi-lingual websites and serving appropriate content in Django.

 Copyright (C) 2010 Rob Charlwood